Hcmwebs/sunnysideAgency/README.md

 - [Sass](https://sass-lang.com/dart-sass)

 ### What challenged me!
-- I realized, I have a lot to learn about pseudo elements and the **background images**
+- I decided to use picture element on all the **images** something I had never done before.

+-SVG images are always tricky to me.
 ### What I learned

-- I got deeper into the background images, their sizing as well as their positioning.
-I still have a long way to go but am really happy with the progress.
+- I learnt more about picture element and had a lot of fun when all seemed to work well.

+-I am happy with my evolution with SVG images.

-- I am also glad that I am getting more comfortable with sass.
+- I am getting more deeper into sass.

 - It is always fun to work with both grid and flex layouts.